owikle/Hist320project/pages/essay-01.md

 layout: about
 permalink: /essay-01.html
 ---
-**Women and Labor Politics in the Early 20th century
+**Women and Labor Politics in the Early 20th century**

-Introduction:

-At the turn of the 20th century the divide between classes became sharply apparent.
-Many men, women, and children of the working class worked in industrial factories as their options to find work was limited to this competitive market.
-A vast surplus of workers congregated to urban cities of America; European immigration remained steady for nearly 70 years prior to the Immigration Act of 1924.
-Elements of poverty and progress were plain to see in the cities.
-Factory work required long hours; managers put speed above safety and children were allowed to work alongside adults in dangerous conditions.
+**Introduction:**

+**This is a Rough Draft.**

+At the dawn of the 20th century, the Gilded Age displayed both the bliss of prosperity and the plight of poverty.
+The industrial revolution took its' worst toll on the people who fueled these production lines.
+While managers were able to reward themselves with handsome salaries, they in turn, neglected their workers, bereft of any quality of life.
+New avenues of social work were needed to alleviate these degrading conditions working class people lived and worked in.
+Many women experienced these conditions firsthand either as a worker, or witness to this suffering.
+It was a natural reaction for many women to join various reform movements and fight against this disregard for human life.
+For starters, child labor needed to be restricted and workers deserved the right to proper wages to meet the costs of living.
+The women suffrage movement that began prior to the Civil War carried into the 20th century striving for the passage of what became- the 19th amendment.
+Allowing women the right to vote and participate in decisions relevant to civic life was a key component for women to influence, and shift government policy to protect workers.
+However the struggle to attain equality before the law for all women, regardless of class or color, would take a strenous amount of time to achieve.
+The walls of discrimation would prove hard to tear down throughout this upcoming, modern century.
+Yet many women entered labor politics and influenced aspects of social reform before the 19th amendment was ratified.
+Women who led strikes, organized rallies and created safe havens for families in urban settings defied political exclusion.

+A steady supply of workers flooded the eastern sea ports in America, eager to find work and a new place to call home.
+This second industrial revolution was fueled by many European immigrants, competing with natives to ascertain their skills and rights to US citizenship.
+Elements of poverty and progress were plain to see in these urban centers.
 Safe and sanitary housing was scarce in cities throughout the height of this revolution; some families crowded together in basements, and city sewage systems were not fully developed.
-It is estimated that by 1904, one in three people living in cities were close to starving to death.{2}  New avenues of social work would be needed to alleviate these degraded conditions working class people lived in.
-Many women working with the suffrage movement became involved in labor reform in order to influence, and shift government policy to protect workers.
-For starters, child labor needed to be restricted;workers deserved the right to feel safe at work and rewarded with proper wages to meet the costs of living.
+It is estimated that by 1904, one in three people living in cities were close to starving to death.{2}  Working conditions in industrial factories were often found to be unsafe.
+Managers of these production lines put speed above safety, forcing their employees to work long shifts.
+Children were permitted to work alongside adults in dangerous conditions.
+Women who experienced these conditions

+to